stevejay/middleengine-website/src/posts/2019-11-10-tips-for-using-styled-components.md

 space.large = space[3];
 ```

-Sometimes the best option is obvious, such as defining `colors` as an object, but with theme keys like `space` there are good arguments for each possibility.
+Sometimes the best choice is obvious, such as using an object for `colors`.
+But with theme keys like `space` there are arguments for using an array or an object.

 ## TypeScript

-I write my Web apps in TypeScript when I can.
-Styled Components comes with TypeScript typings, with the theme object being declared as an empty interface called `DefaultTheme`.
-This is deliberate as it supports you being able to type that theme object according to the theme object you are using in your app.
-You can simply create a `d.ts` file in your project and populate it like so, where `theme` is your theme object:
+I write Web apps in TypeScript when I can.
+Styled Components comes with TypeScript typings.
+They declare the theme object as an empty interface called `DefaultTheme`.
+This supports you being able to type that theme object according to the theme object you are using in your app.
+You can create a `d.ts` file in your project and populate it like so, where `theme` is your theme object:

 ```ts
 import { theme } from "./wherever";